 - Wine Country (hopefully we can help you take care of this item!)

 - Mt.
 St. Helen’s Nat’l Monument (about 2 hours drive north.
 You can look into the crater!)

 This book store is huge.
 And I mean, even if you’re not a bookworm, you’re going to have fun exploring the many aisles and labyrinthine rooms full of any and every book imaginable.

 Boutiques & Chic in NW Portland

 Both the Pearl District and the Nob Hill “Alphabet” District offer lots of shopping, window gawking, strolling, and casual food options.
 Particularly NW 23rd Ave.
-When you get exhausted and need to recharge, check out Tanner Springs Park or Jamison Square.
+When you get exhausted and need to recharge, relax for a bit at Tanner Springs Park or Jamison Square.

 Portland Open Space Sequence

 This Urban Open Space Project was designed by famous modernist landscape architect Lawrence Halprin.
 It was conceived as pedestrian mall that incorporated a natural spring water feature that moves from park to park, ultimately climaxing in a cubist waterfall feature that attracts waders and bathers on hot summer days.
 The best way to enjoy this special urban feature is to start at Lovejoy Fountain Park – the source of the water.
 Continue down the pedestrian walkway to Pettygrove Park.
 Continue North along the trail until you end up at the Ira Keller Fountain Park.
 If you haven’t had enough fountains at that point, head over to the waterfront and finish at Salmon Street Springs.
 While you’re there, be sure to take a peek at Mill Ends Park – the Guinness World Record holder for “Smallest Park in the World.”